doctorfree/kitty-control/README.md

 	-a indicates use ascii logo with neofetch
-	-c 'config' specifies a configuration file to use 'config' can be the full path or name of a configuration -i '/path/to/logo' specifies an image for neofetch to use -r indicates select configuration file randomly
+	-c 'config' specifies a configuration file to use 'config' can be the full path or name of a configuration the configuration name can omit the prefacing 'config-' -i '/path/to/logo' specifies an image for neofetch to use -r indicates select configuration file randomly
 	-u displays this usage messge and exits
+Example:
+	Use the configuration file ~/.config/neofetch/config-boxes.conf
+		nfetch -c boxes

 ```

 When invoked as `ffetch` it serves as a front-end to `fastfetch` with usage: